Bristol Waste Reuse and Recycling Centres

-Our reuse and recycling centres are open but have strict social distancing measures in place.
+Our reuse and recycling centres are open from 8am to 6:45pm with a booking system in place.

 Visiting Bristol's Reuse and Recycling Centres

 Bristol has three Reuse and Recycling Centres in Avonmouth, St Philips and Hartcliffe Way.
 To visit one of the centres, you need to book in advance online or by phone.
 If you’re taking your van to the recycling centre, you will need a permit.